shaunmac/coastwise/_posts/2019-04-09-2019-04-09-basic-rules-for-walking-in-the-mountains.md

 excerpt: The Coast provided the gold to pay for the development of NZ.
 The Coast provided the coal to power NZ.
 The Coast provided the timber to build NZ.
 layout: post
-subtitle: This might just be the world's leading town ...
+subtitle: Greymouth might just be the world's leading town ...
 hide_header: false

 ---